Dominique Termansen

-Dominique Termansen (born April 2, 1994) is a professional Canadian football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
+Dominique Termansen (born April 2, 1994) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).
 He played CIS football with the UBC Thunderbirds where he was a member of the 51st Vanier Cup championship team.

 Professional career

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Termansen was not selected in the 2016 CFL Draft, but signed as an undrafted free agent by the Alouettes on May 19, 2016 to a two-year contract.
+Termansen was not selected in the 2016 CFL draft, but signed as an undrafted free agent by the Alouettes on May 19, 2016 to a two-year contract.
 After initially beginning the 2016 season on the practice roster, he was quickly elevated to the active roster and played in his first professional game on June 24, 2016 against the Winnipeg Blue Bombers.
 He played in all 18 regular season games during his rookie year, recording one defensive tackle, four special teams tackles, one interception, and one forced fumble.
 In 2017, he spent time on the injured list and practice roster and played in nine regular season games while posting three defensive tackles and one special teams tackle.